 Students work closely with the LL.M. program director (Program Director) and faculty to develop a comprehensive curricular plan and may take classes in the day or evening program.
+International students may take up to three distance education units per semester.
 Full-time students must enroll in at least eight units and, at most, 16 units each semester.
 International students must maintain full-time status.
 Part-time students must enroll in at least two units and, at most, seven units each semester.
 Full-time students generally complete their degree requirements within one academic year, and part-time students generally complete their degree requirements within two academic years.
 All LL.M. students are expected to maintain continuous enrollment in the program.
 Failure to enroll in any semester will be treated as a withdrawal unless a student has been granted a leave of absence.